 I love to travel, and I love to evoke a sense of place in my novels.

-Either I go out into the world by setting foot outside my door, or I let the world come to me, primarily through books.
+Either I go out into the world by setting foot outside my door.
+Or I let the world come to me, primarily through books.

 Right now I’m far outside my front door, namely in Ulan Batar, Mongolia.
 At the same time I have Kristen Ashley’s Breathe on my tablet.
 When I need relief from my Mongolian language studies, I let her story take me to Colorado.

 I also love history.
 Reading about other times and places is another great way to travel.
-Certain historical periods capture my imagination as much as does going to a new country and learning a new language.

-The Blue Hour (affiliate) is set in contemporary Raleigh-Durham and Chicago, along with Paris of the present and the 1880s.
+The Blue Hour is set in contemporary Raleigh-Durham and Chicago, along with Paris of the present and the 1880s.

-The Crimson Hour (affiliate) is set in contemporary San Francisco and Bucharest, Romania, and then Hong Kong of the present and the 1890s.
+The Crimson Hour is set in contemporary San Francisco and Bucharest, Romania, and then Hong Kong of the present and the 1890s.

-The Emerald Hour (affiliate) is set in London and Rio de Janeiro of the present and the turn of the 20th century and contemporary Wilmington, North Carolina.
+The Emerald Hour is set in London and Rio de Janeiro of the present and the turn of the 20th century and contemporary Wilmington, North Carolina.

 In The Emerald Hour, the science mystery turns around the existence of a fungus-resistant strain of rubber trees documented 100 years before.
 So naturally I had to (yup, had to) visit both gorgeous Kew Gardens in London and the spectacular Jardim Botânico in Rio during the writing of this story, since both settings were involved in the plot.